Explore Our Procedures |

 EGD (Upper Endoscopy) |

-Yes, procedures like colonoscopy and EGD are typically performed under intravenous sedation to ensure patient comfort.
+Yes.
+Procedures such as colonoscopy and EGD (upper endoscopy) are typically performed under intravenous (IV) sedation to ensure patient comfort and relaxation during the procedure.

-Most procedures, such as colonoscopy or EGD, take approximately 20 to 30 minutes.
-However, the total time spent at the facility, including preparation and recovery, may be a few hours.
+Most procedures like colonoscopy or EGD take about 20–30 minutes to perform.
+However, the total time spent at the facility, including preparation and recovery, may take a few hours.

-While generally safe, potential risks include bleeding, infection, or perforation.
-Your gastroenterologist will discuss these risks with you prior to the procedure.
+Although these procedures are generally safe, potential risks include mild irritation, infection, or perforation.
+Your gastroenterologist will explain these risks in detail before the procedure and take steps to minimize them.